SophiaTulip/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/README.md

 | C | ramen | 3 |
 <br>

-**6. Which item was purchased first by the customer after they became a member?**
+**6. What was the maximum number of pizzas delivered in a single order?**

 ```sql
 SELECT